Explore diverse Asian cultures with these 5 stunning Asian temples in and near Los Angeles.

 The Best Asian Temples to Visit in and near Los Angeles

 My fascination with the Asian temples in the Los Angeles area started a few years ago.
 Around that time, Roshan began introducing me to Asian cultures.
 The first place he showed me was Malibu Hindu Temple.

-Needless to say, I was instantly smitten by the magnificence of the first Asian temple I ever saw in Los Angeles.
+Needless to say, I was instantly smitten by the magnificence of the first Asian architectural masterpiece I ever saw in Los Angeles.
 I remember thinking that it looked exactly like those Hindu temples in Bollywood movies.
 It was such a surreal experience.
-Later, more and more Asian temples in the Greater Los Angeles Area have opened their doors to my curiosity.
+Later, more and more Asian temples in the Greater Los Angeles Area opened their doors to my curiosity.

-These incredible details make you wonder how in the whole world it was possible to create something magnificent.
+These incredible details make you wonder how in the whole world it was possible to create something spectacular like this.
 For me, these gorgeous temples are true masterpieces that deserve recognition and admiration.
 Without further ado, let’s visit some of the most beautiful Asian temples in and near Los Angeles.

 HERE ARE 5 OF THE BEST ASIAN TEMPLES IN THE LOS ANGELES AREA

 BAPS Shri Swaminarayan Mandir Chine Hills